-- 1. The Participants have agreed to establish a list of risk classifications (the List) for buyers/borrowers; such risk classifications reflect the senior unsecured credit rating of buyers/borrowers using a common rating scale such as that of one of the credit rating agencies (CRA). - 2.
-The risk classifications will be made by experts nominated by the Participants against the risk classification scales set out in Table 1 (Category 1 aircraft) and Table 2 (Category 2 and Category 3 aircraft) of this Appendix. - 3.
-The List shall be binding at any stage of the transaction (e.g. campaign and delivery), subject to the provisions of Article 18 of this Appendix.
+1. The Participants have agreed on a list of risk classifications (the List) for buyers/borrowers; such risk classifications reflect the senior unsecured credit rating of buyers/borrowers using a common rating scale such as that of one of the credit rating agencies (CRA).

+2. The risk classifications will be made by experts nominated by the Participants against the risk categories set out in Table 1 of this Appendix.

+3. The List shall be binding at any stage of the transaction (e.g. campaign and delivery), subject to the provisions of Article 15 of this Appendix.